mlavi/hugo/content/post/learning-alpine-linux-ansible-and-packer.md

 I worked to refactor many of the hard-coded values out of `vm-init.sh` and move them to a [DirEnv](https://direnv.net/) .env file, which automatically populate my shell's environment variables when I change into an enabled directory.
 I configured `.gitignore` to omit any .env file, so I will not accidentally commit any sensitive information, such as a password.
 By moving the hard-coded values to environment values, my code will support different scenarios without change.
 I can further leverage these environment variables for Docker, Ansible, and Packer and can think about how to organize them for better re-use and consistency across tools and environments.

 Let me share my current DirEnv's `.envrc` and `.env` configuration files, then my `vm-init.sh` guest maintenance script.
 You can see I override VM_NAME and MEDIUM_ISO rather than comment them out in the `.env` file.
-I've also expanded the maintenance script for more use cases.
+I've also expanded the maintenance script for more use cases and you will see some cloud-init experimental work.

 ```shell
 $ cat .envrc